eove/orca/docs/workflow/69/IN69-verifications-recurrentes-de-la-pki.md

 Once a new keypair has been set up on the Yubikey, extract your public key and update the env-specific directory located under folder `src/share_holders_keys/` in this repository.

 Finally, force an unseal share rotation by executing the following script.
-It should be run in an IN65 workflow for the offline vault:
+It should be run in a ceremony for the offline vault:
 `templates/unauthenticated/rotate-seal-shares.sh`

 An unseal share rotation should be run also on the online vault.